 We know the exemption is going to be fairly high.
 It will be at least for a married couple over $10-$11 Million which means that most estates will not be taxable.
 That is why our focus has shifted from avoiding estate tax to avoiding income tax.

 Scott N. Carter is a partner in a boutique San Jose law firm, Carter, Dougherty & McGuire.
-The firm’s business principles are driven by the needs of their clients.
+The firm’s business principles are driven by the needs of its clients.
 They are certified specialists in taxation, probate, estate planning, and trust law.
 Scott can be reached at 408-241-2121 or http://www.cdbatlaw.com.

 If you have questions regarding estate planning, portability law, estate tax exemptions, and/or need help with other legal matters, request legal help.